 Need to know

-• Some insurance policies have a safety net in case building costs increase after a major natural disaster, and the best one is AAMI, which offers full replacement cover as an optional extra
+- Some insurance policies have a safety net in case building costs increase after a major natural disaster

-While in 2022 communities were devastated by floods, the wet ground in many regions in the past few years has supported the enhanced growth of vegetation, which means there's a higher risk of fires this season.
+The hot temperatures mean a high risk of bushfires, especially for drought-affected regions in southern SA and Victoria.
+And the wet ground in many other regions in the past few years has supported the enhanced growth of vegetation, which means there's also a higher risk of fires this season.

 Your local rural fire service has information on preparing your property for fire, but we can help you make sure you aren't left high and dry financially if a bushfire hits your home.